jriguera/bosh-ironic-cpi-release/README.md

 Change `IRONIC-API` with the IP address or dns name of Ironic API.
-If you are not using Ironic Standalone (so also *webdav_metadata_registry* job), put here the IP of the Registry specified in `registry.host` item.
+If you are not using Ironic Standalone (so also *webdav_metadata_registry* job), put here the IP of the Registry specified in `registry.host` item. `metadata_publickeys` is a list of SSH Publics keys which will be incorporated to vcap user in the servers deployed.

-Done!, now just deploy bosh: `bosh-init deploy <manifest.yaml>`, it will take half an hour, so for a coffee!
+Done!, now just run Bosh-Init: `bosh-init deploy <manifest.yaml>`, it will take half an hour, so for a coffee!
 There are examples of manifests for different platforms in the `checks` folder.

 ## Cloud-Config setup

-Before starting using the new BOSH Director, you should load a cloud-config definition to describe the infrastructure, example:
+Focusing in Bosh v2 style manifests, before starting using the new Bosh Director, you have to upload a cloud-config definition to describe the infrastructure, this is an example:

 ```
 azs: